Follow @Susan_Citizen on Twitter

 There has definitely been a growing rash of attempted inversion deals.
 The largest inversion deal to date, the drug maker AbbVie (formerly Abbott Laboratories) recently agreed to purchase a European competitor, Shire, with the goal of reincorporating in Britain.
 Other health-related companies have announced plans to invert such as Medtronic, Pfizer and Mylan.

 Even “America’s drugstore” – Walgreens — may soon be a Swiss company, as it is in the process of determining whether to reincorporate there.
-This decision is particularly virulent since Walgreens receives around a quarter of its income from taxpayer supported health programs like Medicare and Medicaid.
+This decision is particularly virulent since Walgreens receives around a from taxpayer supported health programs like Medicare and Medicaid.
 (The full list of companies that have inverted can be found here, which is much broader than the recent spate of health-related defections.)

 What’s most sickening about all of these corporate defections is that U.S. corporations that have reincorporated in another country to take advantage of that country’s lower corporate taxes are still spending significantly on lobbying in the United States, our new analysis shows.
 Our research reveals that of 76 companies that have undergone tax inversion since 1983, 29 of those companies have spent more than $120 million combined on lobbying expenses since undergoing inversion.